apprenticecto/create-your-github-account-and-repo-macos/README.md

 This simple repo illustrates the basic steps to create your [Github](github.com) account and your first repo.

 ### Create Your Github Account
-- Set your unsername and password
+- Set your username and password
 - Enable MFA by selecting [your account security menu] (https://github.com/settings/security) - optional but recommended
-- By using MFA, I recommend to use SSH to sync your local repos remotely on Gihub, as I had issues with HTTPS
+- By using MFA, I recommend using SSH to sync your local repos remotely on Github, as I had issues with HTTPS

 ### Get SSH Access
-- [Generate your SSH key](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent); if you alrady have SSH keys in default folder, change name to the key or change location
+- [Generate your SSH key](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent); if you already have SSH keys in the default folder, change the name to the key or change location

 ### Add your SSH key to the ssh-agent
 - enter `$ eval "$(ssh-agent -s)"`to start the ssh-agent in the background